J-CF-Leung/Study_Vault/Physics/IB Physics/Waves.md

 - Long distance requirement: $r>>\lambda$

 ## Polarisation
-- For a transverse wave travelling in the $x$ direction, the displacement could be along $y$ or $z$
+- For a _transverse wave_ travelling in the $x$ direction, the displacement could be along $y$ or $z$
-- The waves in the two directions are independent but have the same speed:
+- The waves in the two directions are _independent but have the same speed_:
 $$v^2\pd{^2\psi_i}{x^2}=\pd{^2\psi_i}{t^2}\hspace{0.25cm},\hspace{0.25cm}i=y,z $$

 - The waves must be _coherent_ for the overall wave to be polarised
-- Partial polarisation can occur when two incoherent waves are added
+- _Partial polarisation_ can occur when two incoherent waves are added
-- Unpolarised: two orthogonal, incoherent oscillations with equal magnitude
+- _Unpolarised_: two orthogonal, _incoherent oscillations_ with equal magnitude

 - The displacements can be written as:
 $$\begin{aligned}\psi_y&=A_y\cos(kx-\omega t) \\ \psi_z &= A_z\cos(kx-\omega t+\phi)\end{aligned}$$